 They’re basically a big, spiced cookie topped with an apple slice and plenty of sparkly sugar.

 The cookies I made turned out large and strangely indulgent.
-There is a lot of butter in this recipe and no eggs.
+There is a lot of butter in this recipe and plenty of fall spice.

 The sugar within the cookies is minimal but there’s a lot sprinkled on top.
 I was happy with how authentic they looked and everyone that had one thought they were great.